Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 ### Other Methods for Loading New UFS Files

-The UFS sync discussed previously is the recommended method for loading files from the UFS.
+The UFS sync discussed previously is the recommended method for synchronizing changes from the UFS.
 Here are some other methods for loading files:

-* `alluxio.user.file.metadata.load.type`: This property can be set to either `ALWAYS`, `ONCE`, or `NEVER`.
+* `alluxio.user.file.metadata.load.type`: This client property can be set to either `ALWAYS`, `ONCE`, or `NEVER`.
 It acts similar to `alluxio.user.file.metadata.sync.interval`, but with two caveats:
     1. It only discovers new files and does not reload modified or deleted files.